-In accounts payable three way matching is a procedure used to authenticate and verify disbursal of payment to a creditor.
+Three-way matching is a procedure used in accounts payable to authenticate and verify the disbursal of payment to a creditor.
 This type of match involves matching Purchase Order (PO), Goods Receipt Note (GRN) & Invoice.
 Various departments work together to check things like price billed, quantity billed, quality & quantity of goods received etc.

 Invoice – Also known as a bill, it is a statement of all items purchased by a buyer in an order with price & quantity along with the total sum due on a particular date.

-To avoid payment delays for a minor difference buyer would usually have a small currency amount set as tolerance limit so any mismatch within the prescribed threshold is ignored and the invoice is paid after successful three way matching.
+To avoid payment delays for a minor difference buyers would usually have a small currency amount set as a tolerance limit so any mismatch within the prescribed threshold is ignored and the invoice is paid after successful three-way matching.